wernerglinka/gatsby-starter-mdx-square1/README.md

 ### Section Wrapper

-Renders a page section with a background color, in a container, both or full page width depending on two booleans 'hasBackground`and`inContainer`.
+Renders a page section with a background color, in a container, both or full page width depending on two booleans `hasBackground`and`inContainer`.

 ### Media Component